HarveyBates/kandle/README.md

 ### Step 3

-Download a component from the above supported vendors.
-No need to rename the `.zip` file.
+Download a component from the supported vendors (as above).
+There is no need to rename the `.zip` file, unless you would like a alternative name.
 Kandle will remove "ul_" (from Ultra-Librarian) and "LIB_" (from CSE).
 It will also replace all `-` or `spaces` with `_`.

 > **Example:**